Random-projection ensemble classification: Introduction

 Our proposed methodology for high-dimensional classification has some similarities with the techniques described above, in the sense that we consider many random projections of the data, but is also closely related to \emph{bagging} \citep{Breiman:96}, since the ultimate assignment of each test point is made by aggregation and a vote.
-Bagging has proved to be an effective tool for improving unstable classifiers; indeed, a bagged version of the (generally inconsistent) $1$-nearest neighbour classifier is universally consistent as long as the resample size is carefully chosen; see \citet{Hall:05b}.
-More generally, bagging has been shown to be particularly effective in high-dimensional problems such as variable selection \citep{MeinshausenBuhlmann2010,ShahSamworth2013}.
+Bagging has proved to be an effective tool for improving unstable classifiers.
+Indeed, a bagged version of the (generally inconsistent) $1$-nearest neighbour classifier is universally consistent as long as the resample size is carefully chosen, see \citet{Hall:05b}; for a general theoretical analysis of majority voting approaches, see also \citet{Lopes:16}.
+Bagging has also been shown to be particularly effective in high-dimensional problems such as variable selection \citep{MeinshausenBuhlmann2010,ShahSamworth2013}.
 Another related approach to ours is \citet{BlaserFryzlewicz2015}, who consider ensembles of random rotations, as opposed to projections.